SpectraStudios/CityChamp/README.md

 - Launch the app and create a new City Champ player account!
 - Optional: Connect your Solana wallet or automatically generate a new wallet.*

-*connecting a wallet is needed to submit scans to MeshMap and receive collectables.
+*Connecting a wallet is needed to submit scans to MeshMap and receive collectables.

 #### Gameplay loop 🔁

 - The game is split into two play modes: Outdoor AR and Indoor VR.
 - Go to any location in your city (AR) or on the world map (VR) where a game level has been created.
 - Spend CityChamp tokens to play levels.
-- Earn $MESH or CityChamp tokens for scanning new areas.
-- Upload mobile 3D scans of outdoor pedestrian-safe areas to mint them on the MeshMap blockchain.
+- Earn $MESH or CityChamp tokens for scanning and uploading mobile 3D scans of outdoor pedestrian-safe areas to the MeshMap blockchain.
 Scans and their original geotagged data are stored together.
 - (*coming soon!*) Earn $MESH or CityChamp tokens when your scans are used by others.
 - (*coming soon!*) Spend CityChamp tokens to use scans in your levels.
 - (*coming soon!*) Earn CityChamp tokens when your levels are played.

-#### Controls 👉
+#### Hand tracking 👉

-*Make sure hand tracking and passthrough are enabled in your Meta Quest settings.
+Make sure hand tracking and passthrough are enabled in your Meta Quest settings.

 | Attack | Defend | Teleport (only in VR) | Turn (only in VR) |
 | :------ | :-------- | :-------- | :------ |